tifanihusna/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-I am Tifani.
-I am a Postdoctoral Fellow at the King Fahd University of Petroleum and Minerals, Saudi Arabia.
+I am Tifani, a Postdoctoral Fellow at the King Fahd University of Petroleum and Minerals, Saudi Arabia.
 Before relocating to the Kingdom, I was an Assistant Professor at Waseda University, Japan.
 I was also a research associate at the Asian Development Bank Institute.
 I received my PhD from the Graduate School of Economics, Waseda University.
 Some of my works have been published in reputable peer-reviewed international journals, such as Bulletin of Indonesian Economic Studies, Transportation Research Part A: Policy and Practice, and Journal of the Asia Pacific Economy.